openstack/charm-guide/doc/source/getting-started/juju.rst

    juju bootstrap

 Please see the Juju documentation for guidance: `How to use MAAS with Juju`_.
+The above commands only give the general idea.

 Assuming the controller is called 'maas-controller', create a model called 'openstack' and give it the desired default series: